 Design & Build.

 We will work with your skateboarding community to develop the design and tailor to fit the build process.
 Each community is different, and the design and build process should reflect those differences and nuances.

 It is of the upmost importance that the skatepark be designed and built by design/build skatepark professionals.
 Although concrete contractors may have an endless resume of concrete experience, they make very common mistakes when building skateparks that ruin the skateability of the park.
 A simple misplaced control joint or elevation mistake can turn well intended features into an unskateable park.

 And Never Ever Pre-Fab, Modular, or Wood for Outdoor Public Skateparks!

 Be prepared that as soon as you put up your social media site or website, the modular companies will start calling your city and parks officials.
-The are the pushy salesman of the skatepark industry and have talked many cities into building uncreative, unsafe, and expensive skateparks without skateboarder input.
+They are the pushy salesmen of the skatepark industry and have talked many cities into building uncreative, unsafe, and expensive skateparks without skateboarder input.
 They are really good at speaking with city officials whom have little experience with skateboarding, and they are really good at marketing their ‘Premier Skateparks’.
 These parks appear to be cheaper and they promise a life-time warranty, but they are built poorly so the warranty is on cheap materials, don’t last like they promise, and in the end will be torn down and seen as a failure.
 An informed skateboarding community chases out these companies before they can sink their hands into the process!